 - The RwD Safety Action Plan should be presented to the USCOG Board and counties as well as to SCDOT leadership, including representatives from the District Offices, Maintenance Division, Road Design Division, Traffic Engineering Division, Materials Control Soils and Testing Division, Planning Division, and Programming Division.
 Since locally owned roads are included, the Plan should also be presented to Local Technical Assistance Program leadership.
-The purpose of this activity is to share and review the Plan, obtain input, and identify action items towards a successful implementation of the Plan. - Plan implementation should be coordinated with local road owners.
+The purpose of this activity is to share and review the Plan, obtain input, and identify action items towards a successful implementation of the Plan. - Plan implementation should be coordinated between USCOG, SCDOT, and local road owners.
 The focus facility types included local functionally classified roadways, which were a mix of State-owned and locally owned roadways.
-Providing support and funding to local road owners will accelerate implementation and address severe RwD crashes on all roadways. - An important aspect of this Plan will be the identification of sustained program funding to help pay for the cost of the safety enhancements while also enabling continued activities such as training, performance assessment, etc. Consequently, a helpful step is to assess funding sources, including HSIP, to determine ways to sustain the Plan in future years. - Where feasible, SCDOT and local road owners should identify and program safety treatments typically deployed as part of maintenance, design, and operations activities.
-For this Plan, system-wide treatments that occur as a matter of policy are assumed to have associated programmed annual costs and so these costs are not directly considered.
+Providing support and funding to local road owners will accelerate implementation and address severe RwD crashes on all roadways. - An important aspect of this Plan will be the identification of sustained program funding to help pay for the cost of the safety enhancements while also enabling continued activities such as training, performance assessment, etc. Consequently, a helpful step is to assess funding sources, including HSIP and Guideshare (for which safety is included as an eligible activity), to determine ways to sustain the Plan in future years. - Where feasible, SCDOT and local road owners should identify, and program safety treatments typically deployed as part of maintenance, design, and operations activities.
+For this Plan, systematic treatments that occur as a matter of policy are assumed to have associated programmed annual costs and so these costs are not directly considered.
+Exceptions include Safety Edge and centerline rumble strips.
+Since these countermeasures have not garnered widespread deployment, this plan considers their implementation as part of a comprehensive approach to reducing fatal and serious injury RwDs.